daniel-keogh/graph-theory/OVERVIEW.md

 In order to more adequately explain the algorithms in the code, it is necessary to provide a brief primer on automata theory.

-### Finite Automata Primer
+### Finite Automata

-Like regular expressions, finite automata are useful tools for recognising patterns in text.
-Any regular expression can be converted into an equivalant finite automaton which recognises the same set of strings.
+Like regular expressions, finite automata are tools for describing patterns in text.
+In fact, any regular expression can be converted into an equivalant finite automaton which recognises the same set of strings.

 A finite automaton is made up of several parts:

+- An "alphabet" that indicates the input symbols the automaton recognises.
 - A set of states and rules for going from one state to another, depending on the input symbol.
-- An "alphabet" that indicates the input symbols the automaton recognises.
 - A start state with an arrow pointing at it from nowhere.
 - A set of accept states, typically represented by a state with a double circle.
 - A set of arrows/edges going from one state to another.
 These arrows are also called transitions.